StuartCox3107/meetings-reimagined/README.md

 ### **Capacity chart**

-Present on desktop only, shows numbers possible in individual rooms.
+Present on desktop only, removed for smaller devices shows numbers possible in individual rooms.
 On smaller devices this information will be conveyed in the space description section also.

 ### **Space description & room information**